Turn Every Patient Call Into A Text and Save 3 Hours Every Day.

 We build tools developed for the consumer first.

-With this in mind, when comparing Klara pricing with OhMD a key difference to think about is that, at OhMD, we put ourselves in the patient’s shoes first in trying to solve their problems.
+When comparing Klara pricing with OhMD, it’s important to know that at OhMD we put ourselves in the patient’s shoes first in trying to solve their problems.
 From scheduling visits, to communication on treatment and medicine, all the way through to engaging patients post-visit to share their experience with others, OhMD is built to make sure it is incredibly simple for the patient (your customer) to use.

 As OhMD began to build solutions for patient communication, we talked to a lot of people.
 We drew on our own knowledge working in healthcare.
 It was critical that we talked with doctors and care teams around the country about their pain points in communicating with patients.
 We looked at the way other industries connect with consumers.